 To expand and collapse headings, click the + and -.

-To select from all available clusters, click More… and select an existing cluster from the dropdown menu in the dialog.
+To select from all available clusters, click More….
+Click on the cluster name to display a dropdown menu, and select an existing cluster.

 You can also create a new cluster by selecting Create new resource… from the dropdown menu.

 An attached notebook has the following Apache Spark variables defined.